John Ford's Story

 Ford has been writing since his early teens, growing up in New Richmond, Ohio a small river town 20 miles east of Cincinnati.
 “Whether it be songs I’ve written or an old song from the 1930’s, I play what I fall in love with.
 Many times people ask if I’m doing all original music; sometimes I do, depending on the venue, but sometimes it’s just an old Son House song or a new Chris Smither song that people have never heard, that I consider to be a great song.”

-John recently released his newest album in September of 2016.
+John released his last album in September of 2016.
 Titled "The John Ford Blues Society", his first full length album, comprised of 10 tracks, it has some of the best musicians in Cincinnati playing along.

 John recorded the 2014 EP "Songs From Room 414" at The Gunter Hotel in San Antonio Texas – the hallowed ground where Robert Johnson recorded 16 out of his 27 songs in November of 1936.
 His first EP, “Injection of the Blues” was released in 2011.
 In 2015, John was nominated for a CEA (Cincinnati Entertainment Award).